-Various demand side management and supply-side options are considered in the NIRP process, prior to identifying the least cost supply options for South Africa.
+Various demand-side management and supply-side options are considered in the NIRP process, prior to identifying the least cost supply options for South Africa.
 The outcome of the process confirmed that coal-fired options are still required over the next 20 years, and that additional base load plants will be required from 2010.

 The first NIRP (NIRP1) was carried out during 2001.
-The second NIRP was carried out under the auspices of the NER in the period 2003-2004.
-NIRP2 has been drastically improved, compared to its predecessor, NIRP1.
+The second NIRP was carried out under the auspices of the NER in the period 2003-2004, and shows vast improvements to NIRP1.
 It provides moderate and high electricity and demand forecasts, a complete database of the cost and performance of the generation plant considered in the optimisation, detailed output results, methodology applied in the planning process and risk and sensitivity analyses.
-To a large extent the NIRP report content resembles IRPs recently developed by international utilities and planning panels.

-Other important changes from NIRP1 is the inclusion of risk and sensitivity analyses and scenarios to address risk factors and uncertainties that are associated with the long-term demand forecast; performance of existing generation plants; sustainability and delivery of demand-side management (DSM) options, including Interruptible load supplies; and changes in the electricity demand load shape.
+Other important changes from NIRP1 is the inclusion of risk and sensitivity analyses and scenarios to address risk factors and uncertainties that are associated with the long-term demand forecast; performance of existing generation plants; sustainability and delivery of demand-side management (DSM) options, including interruptible load supplies and changes in the electricity demand load shape.
 Further, NIRP2 takes into account transmission integration costs and credits for regional location of new capacity that were not considered in the previous national resource plan.